Pima County is committed to helping its constituents obtain the information they need to be able to fully participate in

 Please visit the Granicus

-for the minimum system requirements for watching the video.
+help site for the minimum system requirements for watching the video.
 If you are having trouble viewing, please visit the Granicus troubleshooting site

 At that point, there are many ways to access archived Board meetings.

 A DVD of each Board meeting from the last three months is available at the Joel D. Valdez Main Library.
 Those materials can be reserved and sent to other library locations that are geographically more convenient to patrons throughout the County.